Trustees and Staffing

 Rotimi Olawale is a member of the Board of Trustees of Onelife Initiative for Human Development.
 He is also the chairperson of the African Youth Panel and founder of youthhubafrica.org.
 For over 12 years he has been involved in leading youth advocacy efforts mainly around the Millennium Development Goals and policies/programs that affect youth.
 Rotimi is currently involved in shaping local, national and global policies to benefit youth and also leverage opportunities for young people.

 He currently chairs the African Youth Panel as well as the Africa Youth for Results Network.
 Rotimi is consulted by many National and International Agencies including The World Bank, The United Nations Population Fund (UNFPA), Africa Development Bank (AfDB), The International Republican Institute (IRI), the European Union and the African Union Youth Division among others on various issues related to youth policies, youth programming and youth development.

 ‘Sola Fagorusi is the Programmes and Media Manager of Onelife Initiative for Human Development.
 He is a social entrepreneur and freelance writer with a Master’s degree in Development Communication.
 He has worked in various development projects with a number of NGOs and INGOs.
 ‘Sola is one of ICRA’s Trainer-Mentors in Nigeria and also consults on The Guardian UK Global Media Campaign to End Female Genital Mutilation in Nigeria.
 He is the secretary to the Board of Trustees of Onelife Initiative.

-Onelife Initiative for Human Development is a youth-led organisation with full time staff with years of work experience and exposure.
-We are also supported by part time staff on regular basis in form of interns and volunteers.
+Onelife Initiative for Human Development is a youth-led organisation with full-time staff with years of work experience and exposure.
+We are also supported by part-time staff on regular basis, some in form of interns and volunteers.
 70% of our staff and support team are women; a reflection of our commitment to our gender programming.